In this article

 Florida free fishing days in 2026

-Florida offers four Free Fishing Days each year.
+Florida offers four freshwater and four saltwater Free Fishing Days each year.
 The 2026 freshwater dates are the first Saturday and Sunday in April (April 4-5, 2026) and the second Saturday and Sunday in June (June 13-14, 2026).
-Saltwater free fishing days are the first Saturday and Sunday in June and the first Saturday in September.
+Saltwater free fishing days are the first Saturday and Sunday in June, the first Saturday in September, and the Saturday after Thanksgiving.

-All bag, size, season, and gear rules apply on free fishing days, including species permits (snook permits are still required to keep snook even on free days).
+All bag, size, season, and gear rules still apply on free fishing days, but FWC waives the license and the associated permit requirements, so snook and spiny lobster permits are not required on those days.

 Key Florida fishing regulations